Wladyslawtt/FlashMaster/README.md

 A modern, intelligent flashcard application built with JavaScript that helps you master vocabulary through spaced repetition learning.
 Available as both a web app and a desktop application.

+(for this time I did it for Mac, but if it will be needed, I can publish Windows and Linux too)

 ## ✨ Features

 - **Two-Sided Cards**: Front shows the word, back shows the translation